 Update your iPhone

 In rare cases, updating the entire phone should be the last option in fixing an unresponsive iPhone touchscreen.
 Leave alone, updating a single app.

 You have tried updating the problematic app, but you realize that your iPhone screen not responding to touch.
 Why don’t you try refreshing the phone?
 Recently, a documented case of the Apple IOS 16.3.1 update was fixed by a subsequent Apple update.

 In case the IOS update is on your iPhone:

 After performing all the steps above and your iPhone Touch is still not working means you need to take further action.
 This involves backing up iPhone data via iCloud and restoring it via iTunes.

 In case the iPhone got stuck on an Apple logo, you can restore it with DFU (Default Firmware Update) remedy since the situation is not related to the touch screen.
 DFU is the most thorough method to reset your phone than the traditional restore method.

 To accomplish this, you need the latest versions of iTunes and a cable to plug into the computer.
-The last thing you can do when all the above methods fail is to contact Apple support, go to Apple store, or visit an Apple authorized repair center.
+The last thing you can do when all the above methods fail is to contact Apple support, go to the Apple store, or visit an Apple-authorized repair center.